 Ethnographic methods in media analysis.
 Impact of mass media on urban life.
 Mediamaking as a form of community-building and proselytizing among religious organizations.
 Globalization and the remaking of ethnic/racial diasporas.
 Visual studies and theories of reality.
 Racialization and media technology.

-John L. Jackson, Jr., is the Richard Perry University Professor of Communication, Africana Studies, and Anthropology in the Standing Faculty of the Annenberg School for Communication and the Standing Faculty of the School of Arts and Sciences.
+John L. Jackson, Jr., is Dean of the University of Pennsylvania's School of Social Policy and Practice.
+He also is the Richard Perry University Professor of Communication, Africana Studies, and Anthropology in the Standing Faculty of the Annenberg School for Communication and the Standing Faculty of the School of Arts and Sciences.
 Before coming to Penn, Jackson taught in the Department of Cultural Anthropology at Duke University in Durham, North Carolina, and spent three years as a Junior Fellow at the Harvard University Society of Fellows in Cambridge, Massachusetts.
 Jackson received his B.A. in Communications (Radio, TV, Film) from Howard University in Washington D.C. and his Ph.D. in Anthropology from Columbia University in New York City.
 As a filmmaker, Jackson has produced a feature-length fiction film, documentaries, and film-shorts that have screened at film festivals internationally.
 His research has been funded by the National Science Foundation, the Ford Foundation, Harvard University's Milton Fund, and the Lilly Endowment (during a year at the National Humanities Center in Research Triangle Park, North Carolina).
-He has published three books, Harlemworld: Doing Race and Class in Contemporary Black America (University of Chicago Press, 2001), Real Black: Adventures in Racial Sincerity (University of Chicago Press, 2005), and Racial Paranoia: The Unintended Consequences of Political Correctness (Basic, 2008), released in paperback in 2010.
-Jackson is currently writing a book on global Black Hebrewism (under contract with Harvard University Press).
-He is also working on two documentary films, one about contemporary conspiracy theories in urban America, and another examining the history of state violence against Rastafari in Jamaica.
+He has published several books, Harlemworld: Doing Race and Class in Contemporary Black America (University of Chicago Press, 2001), Real Black: Adventures in Racial Sincerity (University of Chicago Press, 2005), and Racial Paranoia: The Unintended Consequences of Political Correctness (Basic, 2008), released in paperback in 2010.
+Jackson has just released Thin Description: Ethnography and the African Hebrew Israelites of Jerusalem (Harvard University Press, 2013) and is completing another book (co-authored by Cora Daniels), Impolite Conversations: On Race, Politics, Sex, Money, and Religion (Atria [Simon and Schuster]) that is slated for release in 2014.
+His most recent film, co-directed with Deborah Thomas, is Bad Friday: Rastafari After Coral Gardens (Third World Newsreel, 2012).

 Black Judah: Race, Gender and the Twelve Tribes of Transnationalism